Musicals101.com

 Gennaro spirited and athletic choreography triumphed in Fiorello (1959) and The Unsinkable Molly Brown (1960) -- and can still be relished in the 1964 film version starring Debbie Reynolds.
 After trying to enliven the ill-fated Mr. President (1962), Bajour (1964) and Jimmy (1973), he won fresh acclaim with his work for Reynolds in Irene (1973).
 Perhaps his greatest success came with the international hit Annie (1977) -- Gennaro's stagings of "Easy Street" and "Never Fully Dressed Without a Smile" have been copied, but never topped.

 Gennaro worked on a short-lived revival of Little Me (1977), the poorly received Carmelina (1979), and the London productions of Bar Mitzvah Boy (1978) and Singin' In the Rain (1983).
 Gennaro served for many years as choreographer for Radio City Music Hall, staging many classic routines for the Rockettes.
 His final Broadway assignment was a revival of The Threepenny Opera (1989) starring Sting.
-His daughter Liza became a dancer and choreographer -- his son Michael has served as executive director of The Steppenwolf Theatre Company and Paper Mill Playhouse.
+His daughter Liza became a dancer and choreographer, and his son Michael has served as executive director of The Steppenwolf Theatre Company and Paper Mill Playhouse.

 German, Edward